tklwin/MSDS-511/README.md

 ```
 ![image](https://github.com/user-attachments/assets/4678972e-59e4-43d1-a48c-c2638e826a2c)

-4. Compute and plot the seasonally adjusted data.

 5. Change one observation to be an outlier (e.g., add 500 to one observation), and recompute the seasonally adjusted data.
 What is the effect of the outlier?